Nabil-Lahssini/mysql_database_docker/README.md

 # flowup-UUID-Master
 ## First setup
 Create a 'init.sql' file to setup your first database at the startup.
-## Start the service and chose a root password
+## Start the service and chose a password for the root user
 ```
 sudo bash startup.sh
 ```